tonimelisma/mail/OFFLINE2.md

 key folder content sync.
 Delta synchronization for folders and messages, including handling of server-side deletions, is implemented in the API helpers and integrated into the sync workers.
-Duplicate folder issues have been resolved, and database schema changes are handled via `fallbackToDestructiveMigration` (DB version 13).
+Duplicate folder issues have been resolved, and database schema changes are handled via `fallbackToDestructiveMigration` (DB version 14).
 Workers for on-demand actions and body downloads are functional.
+The offline action queue is now persistent and robust.

 ### Immediate Priorities: